Useful Links: Adverse Events Reporting and Medical enquiries

 When you are pregnant, changes to your immune system, heart and lungs may mean that you experience flu more severely than a woman who is not pregnant2.

-You may also be more likely to be hospitalised as a result of having the flu, or of developing a more serious infection such as pneumonia or bronchitis3.
+You may also be more likely to develop a more serious infection such as pneumonia or bronchitis1.

 Risks for your baby

-If you catch or develop flu while you’re pregnant, there may be an increased risk of miscarriage, premature delivery and/or a lower birth weight4.
+If you catch or develop flu while you’re pregnant, there may be an increased risk of a premature delivery, your baby having a lower birth weight, as well as possibly experiencing stillbirth in the most serious cases1.

 Protecting yourself and your baby from flu